ajmyyra/ucdevapi/README.md

 ## Is this running somewhere so I can play with it?

-I'm running the dev API under https://ucdevapi.myyrae.fi with UpCloud API version 1.2.3.
+Once somewhat working, I'll be running the dev API under https://ucdevapi.myyrae.fi with UpCloud API version 1.2.3.
 Feel free to use it.
 Documentation can be found at https://www.upcloud.com/api/1.2.3/ .

 ## HOWTO